Earn $350 with two new eligible registered plans.*

-Unsure how to get started contributing to things like registered retirement savings plans (RRSPs) and tax-free savings accounts (TFSAs), while also trying to balance all your short and medium-term goals?
-It's not too tricky to do, especially if you follow the tips below, which should help you start your retirement savings journey.
+Unsure how to get started contributing to things like a registered retirement savings plan (RRSP) and tax-free savings account (TFSA), while also trying to meet those short-and medium-term goals?
+Follow the four tips below to get started on your retirement savings journey.

-She adds, “Starting early means that your money has time to grow and earn compound interest, or interest on the interest you make.
-If you wait even just five years before you start investing for retirement, the amount you'd need to regularly invest could increase exponentially."
+When you’re focused on showing up on time and making a good impression, retirement may be the last thing on your mind.
+However, when it comes to saving for retirement, the sooner you start, the more time your money has to grow and benefit from compound growth, or earning interest on the interest you make.
+If you wait even just five years before you start investing for retirement, the amount you'd need to regularly invest could increase exponentially.

 1. Imagine what your ideal retirement would look like